cariasodotpaolo/cash-register-exam/README.md

 5. `quit` and `exit` will shutdown the Spring Boot application.

     NOTE: `quit` and `exit` are reserved commands for Spring Shell and therefore can not be used as user command.

+DISCLAIMER: Due to time constraint, integration tests as well as repository and controller tests have been skipped.